IreneSophia/EMBA_FAB/README.md

 ## How to run this analysis

 This repository includes scripts for the presentation of the paradigm, preprocessing of the data and analysis.
 Due to privacy issues, we only share preprocessed and anonymised data.
-Therefore, only the following analysis RMarkdown scripts can actually be run based on this repository:
+Therefore, only the following analysis RMarkdown script can actually be run based on this repository:

-* `brms-analyses_FAB.Rmd` : behavioural analysis > run this first
+* `FAB_supp.Rmd` : contains both the behavioural and the eye-tracking analysis
-* `brms-analyses_FAB-ET.Rmd` : eye tracking analysis

 These scripts also use scripts from the `helpers` folder.
 There are some absolute paths in these scripts within if statements.
 Downloading everything in this repository should ensure that these are not executed.